 Staggered recess breaks and lunch breaks

-Schools should consider and put in place strategies to reduce congestion involving adults during the school day.
-This includes but should not be limited to examples such as school start and finish times.
-This may involve staggering break times or altering the timetable.
+Schools will put in place strategies to reduce congestion involving adults during the school day, including staggering school start and finish times, break times and altering the timetable.

 Visitors on school grounds

-Visitors to school grounds should be limited to those delivering or supporting essential school services and operations, such as school staff, student health and wellbeing service providers, pre-service teachers undertaking placements, external support services, Department staff cleaners and essential facilities and maintenance staff.
+Visitors to school grounds should be limited to those delivering or supporting essential school services and operations, such as school staff, student health and wellbeing service providers, pre-service teachers undertaking placements, external support services, Department staff cleaners and essential facilities and capital works and maintenance staff.

 School visits will resume to normal when restrictions within Victoria are lifted.